irenecrsn/gmat/README.md

 ```

 The other R packages required for `gmat` are `igraph` and `gRbase`,
-which can also be installed from CRAN.
+which can be installed from CRAN and Bioconductor.

 ## Overview